-PIN I/O DESCRIPTION NAME NO. 1/0 DESCRIPTION воот 1 0 A bootstrap capacitor is required between BOOT and PH.
-If the voltage on this capacitor is below the minimum required by the output device, the output is forced to switch off until the capacitor is refreshed. СОМР 8 0 Error amplifier output, and input to the output switch current comparator.
-Connect frequency compensation components to COMP.
+T III T UNCCOTS PIN 1/0 DESCRIPTION NAME NO. 1/0 DESCRIPTION воот 1 0 A bootstrap capacitor is required between BOOT and PH pins.
+If the voltage on this capacitor is below the minimum required by the device, the output is forced to switch off until the capacitor is refreshed. СОМР 8 0 Error-amplifier output and input to the output-switch current comparator.
+Connect frequency-compensation components to this pin.
 EN 3 I Enable pin, internal pullup current source.
 Pull below 1.2 V to disable.
 Float to enable.
 Adjust the input undervoltage lockout with two resistors.
-GND 9 Ground PH 10 Ι The source of the internal high-side power MOSFET.
-PWRGD 6 0 Open-drain output, asserts low if output voltage is low due to thermal shutdown, dropout, overvoltage, or shut down.
-RT/CLK 5 I external resistor to ground to set the switching frequency.
-If the pin is pulled above the PLL a mode change occurs and the pin becomes a synchronization input.
-The internal amplifier Resistor timing and external clock.
+GND 9 The GND pin is the ground pin.
+PH 10 I The PH pin is the source of the internal high-side power MOSFET.
+PWRGD 6 0 An open-drain output, asserts low if output voltage is low due to thermal shutdown, dropout, overvoltage, or EN shutdown.
+RT/CLK 5 I Resistor timing and external clock.
 An internal amplifier holds this pin at a fixed voltage when using an external resistor to ground to set the switching frequency.
-If the pin is pulled above the PLL upper threshold, a mode change occurs and the pin becomes a synchronization input.
-The internal amplifier is disabled and the pin is a high impedance clock input to the internal PLL.
-If clocking edges stop, the internal amplifier is re-enabled and the mode returns to a resistor set function.
-SS/TR SS/TR 4 I Slow-start and tracking.
+Pulling the pin above the PLL upper threshold causes a mode change whereby the pin becomes a synchronization input.
+Disabling of the internal amplifier occurs, and the pin is a high-impedance clock input to the internal PLL.
+If clocking edges stop, re-enabling of the internal amplifier occurs, and the mode returns to a resistor-set function.
+SS/TR 4 I Slow-start and tracking.
 An external capacitor connected to this pin sets the output rise time.
-Because voltage on this pin overrides the internal reference, it can be used for tracking and sequencing.
-Slow-start and tracking.
-An external capacitor connected to this pin sets the output rise time.
-Because the voltage on this pin overrides the internal reference, it can be used for tracking and sequencing.
-VIN 2 Ι Input supply voltage, 3.5 V to 60 V. VSENSE 7 Ι Inverting node of the transconductance (gm) error amplifier.
-Thermal Pad GND pin must be electrically connected to the exposed pad on the printed circuit board for proper operation.
+The voltage on this pin overrides the internal reference, allowing use of the pin for tracking and sequencing.
+VIN 2 1 The VIN pin is the input supply voltage which is from 3.5 to 42 V. VSENSE 7 I The VSENSE pin is the inverting node of the transconductance (gm) error amplifier.
+Thermal pad GND pin must have an electrical connection to the exposed pad on the printed-circuit board for proper operation.

-7 Specifications
+6 Specifications

-7.1 Absolute Maximum Ratings
+6.1 Absolute Maximum Ratings